Vestry

 Treasurer: Terry Mello (2025)

 Terry is a self-employed tax preparer and bookkeeper.
-She enjoys her long walks with their Virgie, reading and traveling.
+She enjoys her long walks with their dog, Virgie, reading and traveling.

 Clerk of the Vestry – Anne Rogers-Popejoy